oroinc/documentation/backend/bundles/platform/DraftBundle/how-to-use-draft-acl.rst

 Draft entities have constraints when working with ACL.

-Follow the instructions provided in the :ref:`Introduction to Security in Oro Applications <bundle-docs-platform-security-bundle-introduction>` topic for more details.
+Follow the instructions provided in the :ref:`Introduction to Security in Oro Applications <backend-security-bundle-introduction>` topic for more details.

 Permissions
 -----------